 To change the oil, you need to use up the fuel in the machine first.
 Run it until the fuel is consumed.
 Be sure the cap is secure.
 Refer to the owner's manual if you're unsure of where the oil drain is, and place an oil collection container under it once you locate it.

 Remove the oil drain plug and angle the snowblower up and back to ensure you remove all the old oil.
 Replace the drain plug after it's drained.
 Put fresh oil in so it's between the "low" and "full" lines, and then return the dipstick to its rightful spot.
-Be sure to dispose of the old oil with a proper oil recycling facility.
+Be sure to dispose of the old oil at a proper oil recycling facility.